 Phil Kirk is the Region 7 Director for the Cybersecurity and Infrastructure Security Agency (CISA) in the U.S. Department of Homeland Security (DHS).
 Region 7 is headquartered in Kansas City, Missouri, and serves the states of Iowa, Kansas, Missouri and Nebraska.
-CISA is the Nation’s risk advisor, working with partners to defend against today’s digital and physical threats and collaborating to build more secure and resilient infrastructure for the future.
+CISA works with partners to defend against today’s digital and physical threats and collaborating to build more secure and resilient infrastructure for the future.

-Through leadership and management of field-based resources and capabilities, Regional Directors guide all of CISA’s numerous and varied programs.
 Mr. Kirk was selected as Regional Director of the Office of Infrastructure Protection in the National Protection and Programs Directorate (NPPD) of DHS in 2016, prior to the creation of CISA through the Cyber Security and Infrastructure Security Act of 2018.
 He then served as the Acting Director of CISA Region 7 for two years until his appointment to the Senior Executive Service in January 2021.
-He is the senior CISA official in the region and is accountable for the execution of programs to defend critical infrastructure against the threats of today, while coordinating and collaborating with partners across all levels of government and in the private sector to secure against evolving threats of tomorrow.
-He serves as the senior advisor and liaison between DHS and senior federal, state, local, and tribal governments and private sector officials on matters relating to the security and resiliency of nationally, regionally, and locally significant critical infrastructure.
-Mr. Kirk is also responsible for directing incident management activities as they relate to critical infrastructure restoration and resilience.
+He is the senior CISA official in the region and is accountable for the successful execution of the numerous and varied CISA programs across the Region 7 area of responsibility.

-Mr. Kirk holds a Master of Arts in Security Studies from the Naval Postgraduate School Center for Homeland Defense and Security.
-He obtained his Bachelor of Science degree in Agricultural Economics from Kansas State University.
+Mr. Kirk earned a Master of Arts in Security Studies from the Naval Postgraduate School Center for Homeland Defense and Security, and he holds a Bachelor of Science degree in Agricultural Economics from Kansas State University.
 Mr. Kirk and his spouse, Shelly Kirk, reside in Oak Grove, Missouri.